awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

 Your application is able to connect and send traffic to a destination that is not specified as a virtual service backend on your virtual node\.

 **Resolution**
-If requests are succeeding to a destination that has not been modeled in the App Mesh APIs, then the most likely cause is that the mesh's [egress filter](https://docs.aws.amazon.com/app-mesh/latest/APIReference/API_EgressFilter.html) type has been set to `ALLOW_ALL`\.
-When the egress filter is set to `ALLOW_ALL`, an outbound request from your application that does not match a modeled destination \(backend\) will be sent to the destination IP address set by the application\.
+If requests are succeeding to a destination that has not been modeled in the App Mesh APIs, then the most likely cause is that the mesh's [outbound filter](https://docs.aws.amazon.com/app-mesh/latest/APIReference/API_EgressFilter.html) type has been set to `ALLOW_ALL`\.
+When the outbound filter is set to `ALLOW_ALL`, an outbound request from your application that does not match a modeled destination \(backend\) will be sent to the destination IP address set by the application\.

-If you want to disallow traffic to destinations not modeled in the mesh, consider setting the egress filter value to `DROP_ALL`\.
+If you want to disallow traffic to destinations not modeled in the mesh, consider setting the outbound filter value to `DROP_ALL`\.

 **Note**
-Setting the mesh egress filter value affects all virtual nodes within the mesh\.
+Setting the mesh outbound filter value affects all virtual nodes within the mesh\.

 If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.